orzechowskid/duomacs/README.md

 - a menu bar (optional) containing stuff you actually need and not containing stuff you (probably) don't
 - Nord-like light and dark themes (optionally configured to follow your OS' light/dark settings) for a look and feel that doesn't party like it's 1989

-if you know what all of that stuff means, then this package is probably not for you since you probably already know how to configure emacs to your liking.
+if you know what all of that stuff means then this package is probably not for you out-of-the-box since you likely already know how to configure emacs to meet your needs.

 ## Installation